SalomonBrys/__deprecated__dart-styleproc-element/README.md

 	class MyCSSPreprocessor {

-	  String get styleElementName => "MyCSS"; // Will be the
+	  String get styleElementName => "MyCSS"; // Will be the style element name

 	  Future<String> compileStyleText(String txt) {
 	    /* return a Future<String> that completes with the